Christopher A. Clark

 infection in the field for 7 years.

-appears that sweetpotatoes are affected by a complex of
+sweetpotatoes are affected by a complex of viruses in the

-viruses in the U.S. that is not yet fully characterized.
+U.S. that is not yet fully characterized.
+Effects on the

-Effects on the crop are likely determined by the
+crop are likely determined by the interactions among these

-plant and the timing of infection.
-We are continuing to try
+viruses with their host and the timing of infection.
+We are

-and isolate and identify viruses from sweetpotato with the
+continuing to try and isolate and identify viruses from

-intention of determining which ones are critical to cultivar
+sweetpotato with the intention of determining which ones are

 a service to the sweetpotato industry, we do meristem-tip